MichalZal/Pywinauto-Zoom-Automatization/README.md

 pyautogui
 time

-#16may.
+# 16th may.
-###Trying to Add the function to work in background on windows.
+### Trying to Add the function to work in background on windows.
 ### It's not very optimised code but with time I will update it.

 # 8th June.